arielcalzadadeveloper/django-base-project/README.md

-# django-base-project
+# Django Base Project

-Django Base Project
+This is a skeleton for a Django Project